Dreambound

 • Legal requirements: After completing your education, you need to pass the FAA's written, oral, and practical exams to obtain your Airframe and Powerplant (A&P) mechanic certificate.
 This certification is necessary to work as an aviation mechanic in Rhode Island.

-Finding Aviation Mechanic Classes in Rhode Island
+Exploring a Career in Aviation Mechanic Outside Rhode Island

 How do I get my Aviation Mechanic certification?